Joanlood/porty/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com].
+I am working on a Discord Server but feel free to Report issues at Github.

 You can also follow me on GitHub: [@Joanlood](https://github.com/Joanlood).

 ---

-Happy port scanning! 🚀
+Have Fun! 🚀